depeperwinkel

 Available again

-Pepper is cultivated on a very limited scale in Africa anywaywd, and this certainly applies to the Szechuan pepper.
+Pepper is grown on a very limited scale in Africa anyway, and this certainly applies to the Szechuan pepper.
 In Nigeria, uzazi (Zanthoxylum gilletii) is grown on a small scale, but that is it as far as growing citrus peppers is concerned.
 All other citrus peppers are picked from trees and shrubs in the wild, such as this one, which grows in Bakumba, an area in the south-west of Cameroon, where the Yoruba language is spoken, hence the name igi-ata, also called here after the French 'baies ( called the) Ganshu' ganshu pepper.

 It is a pepper that you hardly see on the European market, for a number of reasons.
 Because it is a difficult fruit to pick, and therefore relatively expensive, and because export is quite difficult.
 Moreover, the taste and smell of the igi-ata are inconsistent.
 These can vary considerably, from harvest to harvest, from area to area, perhaps even from tree to tree, the experts do not yet agree.
 Sometimes the citrus aromas sometimes dominate the camphor, and not everyone is charmed by the bitter notes.